3 minute read

 With increasingly squeezed budgets, getting the right school technology and management practices in place can be challenging.
 However, by taking the time to simplify their school’s ICT infrastructure; headteachers can be freed up to get on with making more strategic improvements.
 To do this, headteachers must work with IT staff on things like:

-- Adopting a cloud-based model – with tools apps and platforms such as ClassFlow – to create greater consistency across their school
+• Adopting a cloud-based model to create greater consistency across their school